rosell-dk/connect-4/README.md

 - Docker
 - More sound effects:
   - When user tries to play a piece, but the slot is full
-  - Play a fanfare when the game is won
 - [Compile without options api](https://github.com/vuejs/core/tree/main/packages/vue#bundler-build-feature-flags)